 Let’s explore some examples of both the mistakes!

 You give the sound of the different letter while using a letter, e.g. saying Kaaf (ك) instead of Qaaf (ق)or saying seen (س) instead of saad (ص), etc.

 - You use short vowels when there is a long vowel or vice versa.
 For example, you say barakah instead of harakah.

 - You do not follow the elongations (Long Madd, Short Mudd, Long Zabar).
 If there is a long Mudd, we need to elongate it up to five long zubur and three times when there is a short Mudd.

 - You stop at incorrect places and can spoil the actual meanings of the sentence.

 - You do not know how long must be a Mudd.
 Making the Mudd shorter or longer is a hidden mistake and can be improved if

 - you will learn Quran with Tajweed online.

-- You do not know the attributes of each letter and pronounce wrongly.
-For example, you slightly roll the “Raa” or exaggerate the sound of “Noon” when there is no need of it.
+- You do not know the attributes of each letter and pronounce them wrongly.
+For example, you slightly roll the “Raa” or exaggerate the sound of “Noon” when there is no need for it.